open-resources/dash_curriculum/_sources/part5/chapter14.md

 if __name__ == "__main__":
     app.run_server(debug=True)
 ```
-The `dropdown` menu will display the different apps that users can navigate to.
+The `dropdown` menu will display the different pages that users can navigate to.

 We can now create our `home.py` file: